top of page

 Installing Chatbot for all Tenant users (including Guest Accounts)

 By default, chatbot will not be installed to Guest Account.
-If you wish them to receive chatbot notification, then you must follow instruction in this section:
+If you wish them to receive chatbot notification, then you must follow below instructions.

 As a Teams administrator, navigate to the App setup policy section